NEONScience/neon-data-institute-2016/_posts/institute-materials/day3_wednesday/2016-06-20-lidar-chm-to-insitu.md

 ## Extract descriptive stats from Insitu Data
 In our final step, we will extract summary height values from our field data.
 We will use the `dplyr` library to do this efficiently.
 We'll demonstrate both below

-### Extract stats from our data.frame using DPLYR
+### Extract stats from our spatial `data.frame` using the `DPLYR` package.

 First let's see how many plots are in the centroid folder.

     # import the centroid data and the vegetation structure data
-    SJER_insitu <- read.csv("NEONdata/SJER/2013/insitu/veg_structure/D17_2013_SJER_vegStr.csv",
+    SJER_insitu <- read.csv("NEONdata/D17-California/SJER/2013/insitu/veg_structure/D17_2013_SJER_vegStr.csv",
                             stringsAsFactors = FALSE)

-    # How many plots are there?
+    # get list of unique plots
     unique(SJER_plots$Plot_ID)

     ##  [1] "SJER1068" "SJER112"  "SJER116"  "SJER117"  "SJER120"  "SJER128"
     ##  [7] "SJER192"  "SJER272"  "SJER2796" "SJER3239" "SJER36"   "SJER361"
     ## [13] "SJER37"   "SJER4"    "SJER8"    "SJER824"  "SJER916"  "SJER952"

+## Extract Max Tree Height

-Next, find the maximum MEASURED stem height value for each plot.
-We will compare this value to the max CHM value.
+Next, find the maximum MEASURED tree height value for each plot.
+This value represents the tallest tree in each plot.
+We will compare this value to the max lidar CHM value.

-    #get list of unique plot id's
-    unique(SJER_insitu$plotid)

-    ##  [1] "SJER128"  "SJER2796" "SJER272"  "SJER112"  "SJER1068" "SJER916"
-    ##  [7] "SJER361"  "SJER3239" "SJER824"  "SJER8"    "SJER952"  "SJER116"
-    ## [13] "SJER117"  "SJER37"   "SJER4"    "SJER192"  "SJER36"   "SJER120"

-    #find the max stem height for each plot
+    # find the max stem height for each plot
     insitu_maxStemHeight <- SJER_insitu %>%
       group_by(plotid) %>%
       summarise(max = max(stemheight))

     head(insitu_maxStemHeight)